 The Catskills sit on the Atlantic Flyway, one of North America's four great bird migration corridors, and the result is a birding calendar that delivers something genuinely different in every season.
 Winter brings bald eagle concentrations along the Delaware and Beaverkill corridors that most visitors have no idea exist — dozens of birds visible from the road in bare sycamores above open water from December through February.
 Spring migration in April and May moves warblers and raptors through the ridge forests, and fall reverses the flow from August through October with hawks streaming south along the same ridgelines that turn gold beneath them.
+The experience runs from accessible to serious depending on how deep you want to go — a first-timer with binoculars leaves with a list worth talking about, and dedicated birders find enough here to plan multiple trips around different seasons.

 | Month | High / Low | Rain Days | Conditions |